Albert0i/probabilistic-data-structure/README.md

 | **Top-K**           | 2019               | **RedisBloom Module** | Membership and frequency |
 | **T-Digest**        | 2019               | **RedisBloom Module** | Frequency |

-There is no doubt Resis is way before RDBMS in Vectors, which is the root of AI, and PDS.
+There is no doubt Redis is way before RDBMS in Vectors, which is the root of AI, and PDS.
 It is ahead of the game, so to speak...

 #### VII.
 Bibliography